li-jianli/jovay-docs/guide/how-to-access-the-devnet.md

 }
 ```

-The example contract above can be found `injovay-guide.tar.gz`.
+The example contract above can be found in `jovay-guide.tar.gz`.
 And our following operations are based on this script package.

 First, compile the Solidity smart contract into Wasm bytecode:
 ```